Welcome

 This article has covered the following key knowledge points:

-• A deed must be in writing, identify the parties, describe the property, contain words of present transfer, and be signed by the grantor.
+• A deed must be in writing, identify the parties, describe the property, contain words of present transfer, and be signed by the grantor; consideration is not required.

-• Delivery requires the grantor's intent to make the deed immediately effective; physical transfer is not required.
+• Delivery is about the grantor’s present intent to transfer an interest; physical transfer is evidence but not the essence of delivery.

-• Recording is not required for validity between the parties but protects the grantee against third parties.
+• Recording is not required for validity between the parties but provides constructive notice and is central to resolving conflicts under notice, race–notice, and race statutes.

 Key Terms and Concepts